gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 **Adding/Subtracting From the Error Counters**

-The rules for adding to or subtracting from the error counters is rather complex[^bib-port-can-faq-errors]:
+The rules for adding to or subtracting from the error counters is rather complex[^port-can-faq-errors]:

 * When a receiver detects an error, the REC will be increased by 1, except when the detected error was a Bit Error during the sending of an Active error Flag or an Overload Flag.
 * When a receiver detects a dominant bit as the first bit after sending an Error Flag, the REC will be increased by 8.